Howell Mounting Jig (Optional)

 First shipments — October, 2022.

-*Howell Mounting Jig and 4.1mm-Ø x 9.0mm DIN drill bit and matching-tap come standard with purchase of all Howell SkiBindings.
+*Howell Mounting Jig; 4.1mm-Ø x 9.0mm DIN drill bit; matching-tap and tap-handle — come standard with purchase of Howell SkiBindings.

 Howell 2.5-9 & Howell 5-15 hole positions: 4-holes for toe; 4-holes for heel.

 Howell 8-20 hole positions: 5-holes for toe; 5-holes for heel.

 All Howell SkiBinding models can be mounted with this one jig.

 On-line Certification is available for ski shops & individual skiers.